North Western Road Car Company (1923): History

-The North Western Road Car Company was formed in 1923 from the existing bus services of the British Automobile Traction Company, a subsidiary of British Electric Traction, in Macclesfield.

-The company operated bus services in Cheshire, Derbyshire, Lancashire, Staffordshire and West Riding of Yorkshire through a combination of growth and the acquisition of other bus companies, such as the takeover in 1924 of the Mid-Cheshire Motor Bus Company Limited, which brought new operations in Northwich and Flixton.
-The company also operated express coach services to London, North Wales and Yorkshire.
+The North Western Road Car Company was formed in April 1923 from the amalgamation bus services in Buxton, Macclesfield and Stockport operated by the British Automobile Traction Company, which was owned by British Electric Traction (BET).
+The company, initially headquartered in Macclesfield before later moving to Stockport, operated bus services in Cheshire, Derbyshire, Lancashire, Staffordshire and West Riding of Yorkshire through a combination of growth and the acquisition of other bus companies, such as the takeover in 1924 of the Mid-Cheshire Motor Bus Company Limited, which brought new operations in Northwich and Flixton.